20 Examples of Wearables and IoT Disrupting Healthcare

 10. Monitoring medical adherence

-A part of the patients suffering from hypertension, diabetes, psychosis and other conditions are non-adherent to the prescribed medications, mostly due to forgetfulness.
-Non-adherence to prescription drugs leads to a greater number of hospital readmissions and clinical complications.
+Some patients suffering from hypertension, diabetes, psychosis, and other conditions are non-adherent to the prescribed medications, mostly due to forgetfulness.
+Non-adherence to prescription drugs leads to more hospital readmissions and clinical complications.
 Wearable smart necklaces are capable of determining whether the drug has been ingested based on the skin movement of the neck when the person swallows.
-Bayesian networks help to precisely classify the swallowing of medication capsules, drinking the water, speaking and saliva swallows with a total precision rate of 90%.
-Such wearable necklaces are capable of assessing medication adherence with high accuracy and assist patients with their forgetfulness.

 11. Cancer treatment

-The American Society of Clinical Oncology, or ASCO, has moderated the randomized clinical trial of 357 patients who received treatment for head and neck cancer.
-They used a Bluetooth enabled weight scale and blood pressure cuff, linked to a symptom tracking app.
-This system sends updates every weekday to the patients’ physicians of their symptoms and treatment responses.
-This system is called CYCORE and through this, the participating patients have shown diminished severe symptoms connected with their cancer compared to patients who carried on with conventional weekly doctor visits.
+The American Society of Clinical Oncology, or ASCO, has moderated the randomized clinical trial of 357 patients who received treatment for head and neck cancer treatment.
+They used a Bluetooth-enabled weight scale and blood pressure cuff linked to a symptom-tracking app.
+This system sends weekly updates to the patient’s physicians regarding their symptoms and treatment responses.

-CYCORE enables the patients and their care providers to identify immediately emerging side effects and symptoms so they can be addressed quickly and efficiently.
+This system is called CYCORE, and through this, the participating patients have shown diminished severe symptoms connected with their cancer compared to patients who carried on with conventional weekly doctor visits.
+CYCORE enables the patients and their care providers to identify immediately emerging side effects and symptoms so they can be addressed quickly and efficiently.Upright Go posture corrector wearable

 13. Hearing aid

-People that have hearing disabilities can use digital hearing aids that convert sound waves into digital signals and produce precise sound duplication.
+People with hearing disabilities can use digital hearing aids that convert sound waves into digital signals and produce precise sound duplication.
 The computer chips embedded in the digital hearing aids can analyze speech and other sounds in the environment.
-Digital hearing aids have substantial flexibility in hearing aid programming, so that sound they produce can be matched to the specific hearing loss pattern.
+Digital hearing aids have substantial flexibility in hearing aid programming, so that sound they produce can be. matched to the specific hearing loss pattern.
 For example, iPhone users can utilize Airpods’ Live Listen feature to amplify the sounds they hear.
 With this functionality people with hearing impairments can clearly hear the conversation in the noisy area.

 14. Sleep monitoring